ngutin1/api-doc/docs/endpoints/transcripts.rst

 Alternative: Use Segments
 -------------------------

-For most use cases, consider using the :doc:`segments` endpoint instead:
+For most use cases, consider using the :endpoints:`segments` endpoint instead:

 * Returns parsed, structured data instead of raw text
 * Links statements to specific members